diegoami/DA_ML_Capstone/solution.md

 <!-- The process of improving upon the algorithms and techniques used is clearly documented.
 Both the initial and final solutions are reported, along with intermediate solutions, if necessary. -->

+The most important refinement I had to do after training the first times was to find images in the dataset that had been wrongly labeled.
+For this, I used the output from one of my scripts, _verify_model.py_, which pointed to images whose prediction mismatched with labels.
+The only semnsible way to deal with that was to correct metadata at the source and use the companion project
+*DA_split_youtube_frames_S3* to regenerate frames in the correct directory.

+I decided pretty early that my main model would be a VGG implementation in Pytorch.

 ## RESULTS

 ### MODEL EVALUATION AND VALIDATION

 <!-- The final model’s qualities—such as parameters—are evaluated in detail.
 Some type of analysis is used to validate the robustness of the model’s solution. -->

 ```